 Treatment Options and Management of IBS, IBS-D

-In this podcast, Gregory Sayuk, MD, MPH, speaks about the different types of treatment options available for patients with IBS and IBS-D, how clinicians can cater treatment strategies to their patients’ needs, and the future of IBS and IBS-D management.
+In this podcast, Gregory Sayuk, MD, MPH, speaks about the different types of treatment options available for patients with irritable bowel syndrome (IBS) and irritable bowel syndrome with diarrhea (IBS-D), how clinicians can cater treatment strategies to their patients’ needs, and the future of IBS and IBS-D management.

 For more IBS-D content, visit the Resource Center.